dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 <img width="973" alt="image" src="https://github.com/dennislee22/FT-Merge-Quantize-Infer-CML/assets/35444414/21e7c7a3-3e50-40b4-a807-75d6a61ed3ab"><br>

-- Run inference on the fine-tuned/merged model:
+- Run inference on the fine-tuned/merged model and check the result:

 ```
 --------------------------------------